List of Dexter characters: Mike Anderson

-Mike Anderson is hired by Deb as her replacement on the detective squad after she is promoted to lieutenant.
+Michael "Mike" Anderson is hired by Deb as her replacement on the detective squad after she is promoted to lieutenant.
 Transferring in from Chicago, he initially causes friction by believing Debra is only pranking him when she introduces herself as lieutenant, which Debra dismisses to maintain her composure.
 He, however, begins to mesh well with the team, noting on Dexter's incredible deductive skill in bloodwork and leading the religious research division of the Doomsday Killings when he notes the religious significance of the "tableaux" as he dubs them.

 He is murdered in the first episode of Season 7 by Viktor Baskov.